HCMID/chant/README.md

 ### Neumes

-When editing neumes, you can use this [neume picker](views/neume-picker.html) rather than keyboarding long sequences of numbers.
+When editing neumes, you can use the [Virgapes neume picker app](http://hcmid.github.io/chant/neume-picker) rather than keyboarding long sequences of numbers.

 ### Einsiedeln, Stiftsbibliothek, Codex 121